New startup allows brands to reward loyal users for engagement

 A successful social media campaign is one that not only plays on the emotional side of users, but one that turns them into part of the brand community.
 Mobilizr believes that the best way to shoot right into the heart of fans is inviting them to not only interact with a social campaign but to be the campaign.
 Social media campaigns on the mobile app are strictly composed of the views and perspectives of users.

 The true magic in Mobilizr is that it taps into the way we discover and adopt new products.
 Consumers tend to take advice from friends about what products they should buy more than they respond to traditional ads.
 Mobilizr campaigns feature fans using brand products as they normally would, depicting the highest level of authenticity.
 There are no lights, cameras, or a setting, just a fan and his or her smartphone.
-Considering the struggles of brands in the social media arena, Mobilizr might have just solved one of the biggest pain points for companies all over the world.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Considering the struggles of brands in the social media arena, Mobilizr might have just solved one of the biggest pain points for companies all over the world.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.